 Random walk methods, on the other hand, resolve the coupling by expanding the integral equation into a Neumann series, and calculate the resulting high-dimensional integrals by numerical quadrature from discrete samples.
 A single discrete sample corresponds to a complete photon-path (called the walk) from a lightsource to the eye, which is usually built by d ray-shooting steps if the photon is reflected d times.
-Since classical quadrature rules are useless for the calculation of very high dimensional integrals, Monte-Carlo or quasi-Monte Carlo techniques must be applied.
+Since classical quadrature rules are useless for the calculation of very high dimensional integrals due to their dimensional exploision, Monte-Carlo or quasi-Monte Carlo techniques must be applied.

-In computer graphics the first Monte-Carlo random walk algorithm - called distributed ray-tracing - was proposed by Cook et al. 5, which spawned to a set of variations, including path tracing11, light-tracing9, Monte-Carlo radiosity ^{26, 18, 21}, and two-pass methods which combine radiosity and ray-tracing 41.
+In computer graphics the first Monte-Carlo random walk algorithm - called distributed ray-tracing - was proposed by Cook et al. , which spawned to a set of variations, including path tracing, light-tracing, Monte-Carlo radios-ity , and two-pass methods which combine radiosity and ray-tracing .